carmelosammarco/FTPsubsetMO/README.md

 The tool is in development so it can be possible find bugs, errors and imprecisions.
 Please to report them if you find one.

-Also the Database is still not fully populated.
-I almost completed the MULTI-YEAR dataset and after I will populate the dataset with the NEAR-REAL-TIME.
+Also the Database is still not fully populated (still Missing NRT datasets).
+For more detailed information about the MULTI YEAR datasets please to look the  [MY_datasets](FTPsubsetMO/Database/datasets_MY.pdf) file.

 ## Introduction: